Geometric Local Hidden State Model for Some Two-qubit States: Demonstration of asymmetric steering

+In Ref. \cite{b5}, a state which exhibits asymmetric one-way steering under all projective measurements was proposed as

 where $\psi_{-}$ is the density matrix of the singlet state $(|0, 1\rangle-|1, 0\rangle)/\sqrt{2}$.
 State $\rho$ is unsteerable from Bob to Alice but steerable from Alice to Bob.
-Using g-models and the results above we can also demonstrate that states
+Using geometric models and the results above we can also demonstrate that states

 $(0<p\leq\frac{1}{5})$ exhibits asymmetric steering under projective measurements, where $\phi$ is a qubit pure state and $\phi^{\bot}$ is the pure state orthogonal to $\phi$, $\bm{I}$ is the two-qubit identity.
 Before giving the detailed demonstration, we state that we always let $q(\bm{0})$ vanish in all g-models hereinafter, thus vector $\bm{\xi}$ denote unit vectors only.
 This would simplify the process without influencing the result.\\ The steering ellipsoids of $\varphi(p)$ are spheres with radius $\frac{1}{4}$, which are congruent to the steering figure of Werner state $W(\frac{1}{2})$ (we denote it as $S_{W}$).
 The value $\mathbb{S}_{G}$ for $S_{W}$ is 1, from lemma 1 we know that any g-models $\mathcal{G}_{i}$ for $\varphi(p)$ would have quantity $\mathbb{S}_{i}\geq1$.\\ Let $\bm{u}_{X}$ denote the Bloch vector of $\phi$ and $\bm{u}_{Y}$ denote the one of $\phi^{\bot}$, we have $\bm{u}_{Y}=-\bm{u}_{X}$.
 Let $S_{Y}$ denote the steering ellipsoid for Bob under projective measurements by Alice and $S_{X}$ denote the ellipsoid for Alice under projective measurements by Bob.
 Using former results we know that $S_{X}$ is a sphere with radius $\frac{1}{4}$, translated by $\frac{p}{2}\cdot\bm{u}_{X}$, and